ashutoshvarma/libxpdf/README.md

 Use CMAKE_C_FLAGS variable to add specific compilation flags to C compiler, and CMAKE_CXX_FLAGS variable for C++ compiler.

 #### Other Options
-To set other xpdf build options read thier [INSTALL](https://github.com/ashutoshvarma/libxpdf/blob/master/xpdf-4.02/INSTALL)
+To set other xpdf build options read their   [INSTALL](https://github.com/ashutoshvarma/libxpdf/blob/master/xpdf-4.02/INSTALL)

-Xpdf tools can be build along with library using `BUILD_TOOLS` cmake option.
+Xpdf tools can be build along library using `BUILD_TOOLS` cmake option.
 Disabled by default.